Yes, it can.

 The search engines will not be pleased about the spam and scam links.

-Even if he hasn’t hidden links in his theme, the author’s coding skills will have an impact on how easily the search engines can find their way around your blog, and understand what it’s about.
+Even if he hasn’t hidden links in his theme, the author’s coding skills have an impact on how quickly your pages load and how easily the search engines can crawl your blog.

 And that’s important for good search engine rankings.